Hannah Ford-Welton (born June 29, 1990) is an American musician, drummer and vocalist from Louisville, Kentucky.

-Hannah Welton is driven by her lifelong passion for drumming for the rock industry.
-She brings a dynamic, multi-faceted history as a renowned drummer across the world.
+Hannah is driven by her lifelong passion for drumming for the rock industry.
+Talking about her talent, she is one of the best drummers who will easily impress you.
+She brings a dynamic, multi-faceted history as a renowned drummer worldwide.

 Welton is a legendary artist whose explosive four-piece rock band featuring Hannan, guitarist Donna Grantis and Bassist Ida Nielsen is well capable.
 Before joining this team, she was the drummer and vocalist for the Chicago-based rock trio The Hannah Ford band.

 She also drummed for the Milwaukee-based crossover Christian band Bellevue Suite.
 That is not all; she was a member of her own woman inspiration Peace Love & Drums multimedia show.

 Welton is a versatile performer whose roots have spread to the whole world.
 The rich history covers all music styles, including pop, rock, and jazz.

 Like many other great drummers, Weldon started very early in her life.
 She launched her professional career at the age of twelve by joining a blue band.

 Her father was then a trumpet player in Windy city, and she was the only female in his band.
 Besides, she is the only female to win the Bellson Heritage Days Drums Competition (2006).